 Of course, if you really want to focus on nurturing leads on social media, don't just respond to inquiries — proactively engage and interact with your customers.

-Retargeting ads
+4. Retargeting ads

-In fact, they convert up to 50 percent more traffic than organic ads on search results, which typically have only a two percent conversion rate.
+Retargeting ads are an extremely effective way to drive customer conversions.
+In fact, they convert up to 50 percent more traffic than organic ads in search results, which typically have a 2 percent conversion rate.

-Though retargeted ads are often associated with eCommerce, there's no reason why they can't be used by B2B companies.
+Though retargeted ads are often associated with e-commerce, there's no reason why they can't be used by B2B companies.
 LinkedIn is an extraordinarily effective platform for retargeting ads.

 To fully capitalize on the opportunity of retargeting prospects on LinkedIn, you'll want to team it up with Leadfeeder lists.